DigitalBrainJS/safe-jsonp/README.md

       - `Promise: Function` Promise class that be used instead of native (if environment supports it)
       - `abortable: Boolean` enables ability to abort for Promise mode.
 If this option is set to true, an additional property called abort will be created in options object.
       This allows to get the abort function via shared options object.
+      Additionally if sandbox mode is set (and it supported by a browser) this mode allows to abort the related http request of internal script element.
 - `[cb: Function(err: ?Error, [data: Object])]` callback function, called when jsonp request completes (with success or error).
 If this argument is omitted, the function returns a Promise, otherwise, a JSONP instance will be returned.